-In town, we relaxed at BIG4 Bowen Coral Coast Beachfront Holiday Park where you can literally take a few steps from your beachfront cabin to the water and throw in a fishing line.
+In town, we relaxed at NRMA Bowen Beachfront Holiday Park where you can literally take a few steps from your beachfront cabin to the water and throw in a fishing line.

 We were welcomed by the park and its loyal holidaymakers at their regular happy hour drinks where we met and shared stories with guests who had been coming to this part of the world – and this park – for many years.
 ‘A home away from home, with all the benefits of the Whitsundays’ was the sentiment that was shared among all, and we couldn’t help but feel like we had struck a little piece of QLD gold.

 Clint and Charli tried their luck catching dinner straight off the boardwalk that fronted the park, but when luck wasn’t on their side, we meandered into town to visit the Bowen Fisherman’s Seafood Co.
 Here, they sell fresh fish that is brought in by their trawler directly to the wharf behind them, and have their own café called Birds Bar where you can indulge in fish and chips or a local prawn platter right by the sea.

 On the Sunday we were there, we couldn’t stay away from the weekly markets held next door to Bowen Beachfront at Hansen Park.
 We met the local mascot, a roving mango, and many of the passionate local producers who leverage Bowen’s standing as Australia’s ‘salad bowl’, growing abundant fruit and vegetables including the Bowen or Kensington Pride Mango.